 - For VAT payment postponements and payment plans, where they are experiencing cash flow difficulties.

-- There is an automatic extension to the 30-day deadline to answer information requests made by the tax authorities.
+20 March: The French tax authorities announced that there is an automatic extension to the 30-day deadline to answer information requests made by the tax authorities.

-UPDATE: Germany has updated its VAT deferment offer during the COVID-19 crisis, with businesses now being able to apply for delays on VAT payments until 31 December 2020.
+24 March: Germany has updated its VAT deferment offer during the COVID-19 crisis, with businesses now being able to apply for delays on VAT payments until 31 December 2020.